LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/azure-resource-providers.md

 - Pre-register all available or a specific Resource Provider to the subscription.
 - Create custom role-based access control to permit registrations of Resource Providers as-needed.

-> [!ALERT] It is only necessary to follow one of these methods, to register Resource Providers to your subscription.
+It is only necessary to follow one of these methods, to register Resource Providers to your subscription.

+> [!ALERT] This must be done on each subscription, where the feature or resource is required.

 With both methods, Resource Providers are registered to the subscription using  Powershell commands.
 The additional Resource Providers are typically registered to the subscription in 1-10 minutes, after the Powershell commands have been executed.